rmurray2/DRIP-vs-Manual/README.md

 xlrd

-divpaydatedata.xls (this file must be created by the user by combining the three .csv files into one spread sheet with pay date, ex-date and payment values as sheets 1, 2, and 3).
+divpaydatedata.xls (this file must be created by the user by combining the three .csv files into one spread sheet with pay date, ex-date and payment values as sheets 1, 2, and 3, respectively).
 Save the file as divpaydatedata.xls and put in the same directory as the .py file.